mapproxy/mapproxy/doc/deployment.rst

 .. note:: This server is sufficient for local testing of the configuration, but it is `not` stable for production or load testing.

+The ``serve-multiapp-develop`` subcommand of ``mapproxy-util`` works similar to ``serve-develop`` but takes a directory of MapProxy configurations.
+See :ref:`multimapproxy`.

 .. _deployment_production:

 Production
 ----------

-There are three ways to deploy MapProxy in production.
+There are two common ways to deploy MapProxy in production.

 HTTP behind HTTP proxy
-  You can run MapProxy as a separate local HTTP server behind an existing web server as a reverse proxy (nginx_, Apache, etc.) or an HTTP proxy (Varnish_, squid, etc).
+  You can run MapProxy as a separate local HTTP server behind an existing web server (nginx_, Apache, etc.) or an HTTP proxy (Varnish_, squid, etc).

-FastCGI behind HTTP server
-  You can run MapProxy as a FastCGI server behind a web server that supports the FastCGI protocol.

 Embedded in HTTP server
   You can directly integrate MapProxy into your web server.
 Apache can integrate Python web services with the ``mod_wsgi`` extension for example.

-All approaches require a configuration that maps your MapProxy configuration with the MapProxy application.
-For the first two approaches you also need to configure the HTTP/FastCGI server.
-You can write a small script file for that or use Paste Deploy.
+Both approaches require a configuration that maps your MapProxy configuration with the MapProxy application.
+You can write a small script file for that.

+.. versionchanged:: 1.1.0
+  Using `Paste Deploy <http://pythonpaste.org/deploy/>`_ (``paste serve``) is no longer required.
+See :ref:`paste_deploy` for documentation if you still use it.

+Running MapProxy as a FastCGI server behind HTTP server, a third option, is no longer advised for new setups since the FastCGI package (flup) is no longer maintained and the Python HTTP server improved significantly.

 .. _server_script: